Congratulations to our 2025 ALA Award Winners

 About the Author

-A. J. Sass (he/they) is the critically acclaimed author of Just Shy of Ordinary, as well as the ALA Rainbow Book List Top 10 middle grade titles Ana on the EdgeCamp QUILTBAG, and Ellen Outside the Lines, which was also a Sydney Taylor Honor Book.
-He splits his time between the San Francisco Bay Area and Northwest Vermont with his husband.
-He invites you to visit him online at sassinsf.com.
-This is A. J. Sass’s first picture book.
+A. J. Sass (he/they) is the critically acclaimed author of the ALA Rainbow Book List Top 10 titles Ellen Outside the Lines, which was also a Sydney Taylor Honor Book, and Ana on the Edge.
+He grew up in the Midwest, came of age in the South, and now lives in the San Francisco Bay Area with his husband and two cats who act like dogs.
+Visit him online at sassinsf.com.

 Learn more about this author